aptech/docs/docs/CR-dbQueryRows.rst

     :param qid: query number.
     :type qid: scalar

-    :returns: result_size (*scalar*), number of rows in the current result set of the active query.
+    :returns: **result_size** (*scalar*) - number of rows in the current result set of the active query.
 If the number of rows cannot be determined a -1 is returned.

 Remarks
 -------